HL7/bser/input/pagecontent/referral_service_request_feedback_resources.md

-Each referral feedback composition includes references to a patient (subject), referral recipient (author), and two composition sections - the feedback summary and feedback supporting information.
-The feedback summary section includes a reference to the referral service request (focus).
-The supporting information section includes a reference to a bundle of supporting information consistent with the scope of the referral use case as designated in the referral service request code.
+Each referral feedback includes references to a patient (subject), referral recipient (author), feedback summary, and feedback supporting information.
+The feedback summary includes a reference to the referral service request.
+The supporting information is consistent with the scope of the referral use case as designated in the referral service request code.

 ### Referral Service Request Feedback Clinical Statements